eirik-kjonstad/modern-fortran-syntax/README.md

 ## Manual installation from source
 The syntax can also be installed manually.
-Open the terminal and navigate to the folder where packages are installed:
+Open the terminal and navigate to where packages are installed:
 ```shell
 cd /home/username/.config/sublime-text-3/Packages # Default location on Ubuntu
 ```